 When a dog is standing normally (or a human is standing on the ball of their foot) the knee is held firmly in position by the anterior cruciate ligament .
 It stops the tibia (shin bone) from sliding forwards relative to the femur (thigh bone).
 The tibia, Achilles tendon and associated muscles are also important in maintaining the joint’s stability.

 If you stand on the ball of your foot with your knee slightly flexed you will feel that your calf muscles and Achilles tendon are taking the strain.

 When the anterior cruciate ligament is ruptured the femur tends to be pulled backwards and the tibia is forced forwards and relatively upwards.
 This is known as tibial thrust and it causes the instability in the knee joint.
+The femur 'rolls backwards' down the top (plateau) of the tibia which is exacerbated by a tibial plateau that slopes backwards.
 Both complete rupture and partial tears prevent the dog taking full weight on the knee resulting in the dog becoming lame and the muscle on the front of the thigh becoming wasted.

 Instability in the joint causes the release of various pro inflammatory mediators that initiate arthritis.
 The longer the joint is unstable the worse the arthritic changes become.
 It is common for a torn or sprained ligament to settle down and allow the dog to use its leg, especially with the use of powerful non-steroidal anti-inflammatory drugs (NSAIDs).
 However these cases have progressive arthritis and often end up with rupture of the ligament and complete lameness.
 By this time they have marked arthritic change within the joint.
 The instability has also allowed the meniscus (cartilage within the joint) to become torn compounding the lameness and the inflammation within the joint.